mohelhelb/web_scraper/README.md

 - Retrieving the latest exchange rates.
 - Saving the fetched data to a CSV file.

-The steps that should be taken to set up this script are as follows:
+The steps that must be taken to set up this script are as follows:

 - Clone the GitHub repository (preferably into */home/"user"/projects/*)
 ```